ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 To reduce management overhead, WDAC allows for the use of managed installers; such as Microsoft Endpoint Configuration Manager.
 When configured, items deployed via the mangaged installer are added into the allow list.

+When deploying WDAC it is important that it is deployed utilising audit mode prior to enforcement.

 Application Control Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification